crtobias/crtobias/README.md

 ###
-### *<div align="center"> I am a passionate Full Stack developer with a focus on Front-end development and interface design, with experience in both individual and team projects.
-I work with technologies such as HTML, CSS, JavaScript, React, Redux, Node.js, Express, SQL, PostgreSQL, and Sequelize.
-I am always excited to learn new technologies and enhance my skills.
-I stand out for my emphasis on quality and teamwork collaboration, and I am also familiar with TypeScript.
-I am constantly seeking professional growth opportunities.</div>*
+### *<div align="center"> I am a software developer and systems engineering student at UNLP.
+I am always interested in generating new solutions and projects while learning new technologies and teaching what I am learning along my path as a developer.</div>*